dapr/dapr/CONTRIBUTING.md

         - 👍 up-vote
         - 👎 down-vote
 1. For bugs
-    - It's not an environment issue. if running on Kubernetes, make sure all prerequisites are in place. (state stores, message buses, etc.)
+    - Check it's not an environment issue.
+For example, if running on Kubernetes, make sure prerequisites are in place. (state stores, bindings, etc.)
-    - You have as much data as possible. this usually comes in the form of logs and/or stacktrace. if running on Kubernetes or any other containerized environment, look at the logs of the appropriate Actions service (runtime, operator or placement service).
+    - You have as much data as possible.
+This usually comes in the form of logs and/or stacktrace.
+If running on Kubernetes or other environment, look at the logs of the Actions services (runtime, operator, placement service).
+More details on how to get logs can be found [here](docs/concepts/best-practices/troubleshooting/logs.md).
 1. For proposals
-    - Many changes to the Actions runtime may require changes to the API. in that case, the best place to discuss the potential feature is the [Actions Spec repo](https://github.com/actionscore/spec).
+    - Many changes to the Actions runtime may require changes to the API.
+In that case, the best place to discuss the potential feature is the [Actions Spec repo](https://github.com/actionscore/spec).
+    - Other example could include bindings, state stores or entirely new components.

 ## Contributing to Actions